|Title||OEP Purpose and Guidelines|

 The Arbiter has accepted the OEP after review and discussion within the agreed upon review period.

-An OEP can be assigned the status “Deferred” when no further progress is made on the OEP.
-If an OEP is deferred, the OEP Authors can change it back to “Under Review” when it is in progress again.
+No further progress is made on the OEP and so it is marked “Deferred”.
+The OEP Authors can change it back to “Under Review” when it is in progress again.

-An OEP can also be “Rejected” by the Arbiter.
+The OEP is “Rejected” by the Arbiter.
 Perhaps after all is said and done it was not a good idea.
 It is still important to have a record of this fact.

-Similar to “Rejected”, the “Withdrawn” status means that the OEP Authors themselves have decided that the OEP is actually a bad idea, or have accepted that a competing proposal is a better alternative.
+Similar to “Rejected”, the “Withdrawn” status means that the OEP Authors themselves have decided that the OEP is undesired or that a competing proposal is a better alternative.